 Overall, If it looks fine, smells like chocolate, and tastes fine, it’s safe to eat it.

 Other signs may concern you about your bar, yet, they are perfectly fine.
 Here they are:

 If the surface of your bar turns White-ish or Grey-ish, fear not, it is just “Chocolate Bloom”.
 It can also be seen as grey streaks on your chocolate bar but it’s not harmful in terms of food safety.
 When chocolate is exposed to heat, coca fat rises to the surface and these grey streaks appear.
 In other words, it’s unattractive but harmless, you don’t need to get rid of these bars.

-The answer to your question “ Does Chocolate go bad “ is quite obvious now, Chocolate in most cases is fine for a longer period than its “Best by” or “Use by” states, but this doesn’t mean forever. it can go bad after a couple of years especially if you store it in a cool and moist environment, it will go bad faster.
+The answer to your question “ Does Chocolate go bad “ is quite obvious now, it in most cases is fine for a longer period than its “Best by” or “Use by” states, but this doesn’t mean forever. it can go bad after a couple of years especially if you store it in a cool and moist environment, it will go bad faster.